undefinedDarkness/undefineddarkness.github.io/src/brain/small-c.md

 24K     min-Os-s-flto-upx
 ```

-So in total we managed to decrease our binary by **68%**, Less than half of its original size
+So in total we managed to decrease our binary by **68%** without changing a single line of code, Less than half of its original size
 I am very pleased with that..

-Of course, even this isn't enough to achieve feats like .kkrieger, A entire 3d fps game demo is a extremely impressive 95kb,
+Of course, even this isn't enough to achieve feats like .kkrieger, A entire 3d fps game demo in a extremely impressive 95kb,
 When code is *actually written* to be small, and optimized to the limit towards that purpose.
 Learn more about how it's so small:
 https://fgiesen.wordpress.com/2012/04/08/metaprogramming-for-madmen/
 https://www.youtube.com/watch?v=bD1wWY1YD-M

-Since in a web enviroment, files are usually transferred while being gzip-compressed, UPX would be negligible for .wasm files and it doesnt support it anyway.